vincentchachere/Azure-Network-Protocols/README.md

 ### 9. ) Observe DNS Traffic

-<ins>EXPLANATION</ins>: DNS stands for Domain Name System.
-DNS turns domain website names into IP addresses, which allow browsers to get to websites and other internet resources.
-Web browsers interact through Internet Protocol (IP) addresses, so every device on the internet has an IP address, which other devices can use to locate the device.
-So, in laymans terms, it turns human language (words) into computer language (numbers), so that it can communicate with other computers and devices on the internet.
+<ins>EXPLANATION</ins>: DNS (Domain Name System) converts domain names into IP addresses, enabling browsers to access websites and internet resources.
+In simple terms, it translates human-readable names (words) into machine-readable numbers (IP addresses) for communication across the internet.

-<ins>So to begin, you can carry out the following</ins>:
+<ins>Observing DNS Traffic in Wireshark</ins>:

-- Type in: `dns` into the Wireshark Filter Bar
+- Type: `dns` into the Wireshark Filter Bar

-  - You can also use: `udp.port == 53` since DNS uses port 53
+- You can also use: `udp.port == 53` since DNS uses the UDP Protocol and Port 53

-  - *As you see, there may be some DNS traffic already within Wireshark.
-Refresh your Wireshark to start with a clean screen.*
+*There may be some DNS traffic already within Wireshark.
+Refresh your Wireshark to start off with a clean screen.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/317eeef0-79e9-413b-95cc-37d148e07654"><br>